coderhsh/vue-supercharger/README.md

 1. **How do I switch Vue version support?**

-   Vue Supercharger automatically detects the Vue version in your project, so no manual switching is required.
+   Vue Supercharger automatically detects the Vue version in your workspace, so manual switching is usually not required.
+If the detection is incorrect, you can click on the Vue version in the status bar to switch.

 ---